zohaib1315/zohaib1315/README.md

 ---

 ## 🎯 Current Focus
-- Improving deep learning and neural network architectures
+- Advancing deep learning and neural network architectures
-- Building real-world ML projects with deployment
+- Building real-world AI and ML projects with deployment
-- Learning advanced data visualization techniques
+- Strengthening MATLAB and Simulink for system modeling
+- Integrating software models with hardware-based systems
-- Creating portfolio projects for freelance platforms (Fiverr, Upwork)
+- Developing portfolio projects for Fiverr and freelance platforms

 ---